 “I have been reading that certain raw green leafies are bad for your thyroid.
 I am really concerned about that.
 I have been eating green smoothies since the latter part of December 2008.
 Although I have not had problems with my thyroid, I was a bit alarmed with what I read.
 Please shed some light on that.” – Shawna

-However, the research also shows that consuming foods that contain glucosinolates does not increase the risk of hypothyroidism unless accompanied by iodine deficiency.
+However, the overwhelming body of research shows (as is the general medical/scientific consensus) that consuming foods that contain glucosinolates does not increase the risk of hypothyroidism in healthy individuals unless accompanied by iodine deficiency.

-I have consumed three to four cups of raw kale, bok choy or other cruciferous vegetable in my green smoothies since 2008.
+I have consumed three to four cups of raw kale, bok choy or other cruciferous vegetable nearly every single day in my green smoothies since early 2008.
 I recently had routine blood work done, and I checked my thyroid just to see.
-The lab results indicated that my thyroid function is 100% normal and the numbers are right in the middle of the healthy range.
+The lab results indicated that my thyroid function is 100% normal and the numbers are right in the middle of the healthy range (not too high, not too low).

-Basically, if you have a healthy thyroid and adequate dietary iodine intake, you do not need to worry about eating leafy greens from the cruciferous (brassica) faimilies like kale or bok choy.
+Basically, if you have a healthy thyroid and adequate dietary iodine intake, you do not need to worry about eating leafy greens from the cruciferous (brassica) families like kale or bok choy.

 Sea vegetables are an especially rich source of iodine.
 Every day, I add a teaspoon or two of dried dulse flakes to my green smoothies.
 One teaspoon contains 110% RDA of iodine.
 Kelp is also an excellent source of iodine and you can add kelp powder to green smoothies as well.
 Neither of these sea vegetables will make your smoothie salty or “fishy”.